linuxmint/mint21-beta/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Hardware and mintUpdate**
-* If relevant, you could provide some `inxi` output to describe your hardware and drivers
+* If relevant, you could provide `inxi -Fxxxrz` output to describe your hardware and drivers
 * Is your system all up-to-date ?
 Please check your Update Manager (mintUpdate).

 **Additional context**